willvar/aurpick/README.md

 ## Usage Tips

 - This tool focuses on **AUR packages**.
-Official repository packages are automatically redirected to the `downgrade` tool
+Official repository packages will be redirected to the `downgrade` tool if available
-- Older versions may have checksum mismatches due to changed upstream sources.
+- Older versions may encounter checksum mismatches.
 You can skip verification if needed

 ## Development